 It has also been discussed that the Prime Contractor should include a draft subcontract as an exhibit (oar attachment) to the teaming agreement.

 As stated above, there are clauses in teaming agreements that can be enforced, and the parties should try to include as many definite provisions as possible.
 For example; (1) designation of prime contractor vs. subcontractor; (2) protection of intellectual property; (3) responsibilities of the parties; (4) disputes; (5) limitation of liability; (6) exclusivity provisions; and (7) nondisclosure/proprietary protection clauses.
 These provisions can be enforced, as they are concrete commitments to be carried out in the present, not sometime in the future.

 Both parties to the teaming agreement want to work together and make certain commitments upfront.
 However, the award of a subcontract should not be taken for granted by a proposed subcontractor.
 Following an award to a prime contractor, the prime has to do no more than make a “good faith” effort to negotiate a subcontract.

 The bottom line is that teaming agreements must be carefully negotiated to ensure enforceability for both parties.

-Kelly Davidson, Revolutionary Solutions, LLC.
+Article by Kelly Davidson, Revolutionary Solutions, LLC.